 Why recycle Televisions?

 Televisions containing cathode ray tubes (CRTs) are one of the leading causes of lead contamination in municipal waste streams.
 CRTs can contain up to 4 kg of lead and other toxic materials such as mercury, cadmium and arsenic.
 Lead is a cumulative poison that can contaminate groundwater and have harmful effects on human and animal health.
 By recycling televisions, waste is diverted from landfill and resources such as metals, precious metals, plastics and glass are recovered.

 Some television components may still be useable, enabling certain parts to be directed into a reuse stream.
 To be recycled, televisions must be broken down into their many different components.

 - Cathode ray tube (CRT) glass contains a high concentration of lead.
 This means it can't go back into the normal glass recovery process like glass bottles.
 CRT glass is typically crushed and cleaned.
-One of the major reuses for CRT glass is in manufacturing new television and computer monitors, but the move to LCD and plasma televisions means that new technologies and processes are being found to reuse this material.
+Some CRT glass is used in manufacturing new television and computer monitors, but the move to LCD and plasma televisions means that new technologies and processes are being found to reuse this material.